canemdormienti/Opencore-Opencanopy-Themes/Antebellum/README.md

 7 - Now, open your Config.plist.
-Search and edit this parameters:
+Search and edit this parameters: **(for OpenCore 0.7.3 to OpenCore 0.7.6)**

 **Misc**
     >**Boot**